-Both the breadth and lack of specificity in this proposal leave open the possibility that any number of lawful industries could be choked off from the financial system for posing climate risk, including industries that are carbon-intensive, or consume large amounts of water, energy and other natural resources, or produce, supply, or consume fertilizer and chemicals, or generate waste, and list goes on.
-In a recent speech, Acting Comptroller Hsu stated banks should monitor their exposure to a potential carbon tax, and prepare for resulting "transition risks" that come from a shift to a low-carbon economy.7 Yet, the Acting Comptroller did not explain how banks could measure and prepare for the impact of a hypothetical carbon tax.
-Given the degree of speculation involved in this analysis, and the lack of specificity from the OCC, it is plausible an examiner could interpret the draft principles such that the only way to prepare for a speculative risk would be to take the extreme measure of eliminating the risk entirely.
-Banks should not be forced by their regulator to de-risk entire categories of business customers based on speculation that that transition risks, no matter how remote, could arise related to the "changes necessary to limit climate change."
+Both the breadth and lack of specificity in this proposal leave open the possibility that any number of lawful industries could be choked off from the financial system for posing climate risk, including industries that are carbon-intensive, or consume large amounts of water, energy and other natural resources, or produce, supply, or consume fertilizer and chemicals, or generate waste, and the list goes on.

+It is plausible an examiner could broadly interpret the FDIC principles in such a way that any banking activity that poses a physical or transition climate risk must be eliminated entirely.
+Banks should not be forced by their regulator to de-risk entire categories of business customers based on speculation that transition risks, no matter how remote, could negatively impact the customer.
 Further, while community banks typically are not the primary source of financing for large energy producing companies, they do provide the majority of small business credit in those communities where energy production, refinement, transportation and other ancillary businesses exist.
 Policies that would reduce access to credit to those businesses because they are connected to the fossil fuel industry would have devastating impacts on the local economies served by community banks.

-The Department of Justice has concluded that Operation Chokepoint was a "misguided initiative" and that "law abiding businesses should not be targeted simply for operating in an industry that a particular administration might disfavor."8 If the OCC has no intention of forcing banks to de-risk their portfolios or choke off lawful but climate disfavored industries from the financial system, the agency should make this abundantly clear in any finalized guidance and/or rules and state there will not be a supervisory expectation that banks de-risk entire geographies or industries from their lending portfolios.
+The Department of Justice has concluded that Operation Chokepoint was a "misguided initiative" and that "law abiding businesses should not be targeted simply for operating in an industry that a particular administration might disfavor."11 If the FDIC has no intention of forcing banks to de-risk their portfolios or choke off lawful but climate disfavored industries from the financial system, the agency should make this abundantly clear in any finalized guidance and/or rules and state there will not be a supervisory expectation that banks de-risk entire geographies or industries from their lending portfolios.

 III.
-Current Risk Management Practices Adequately Protect Community Banks from Climate- related Financial Risks
+Current Risk Management Practices Adequately Protect Community Banks from Climate- related Financial Risks.

 As stewards of their local communities, community bankers have every incentive to ensure their lending practices support the long-term prosperity of their local economies.
 A community bank cannot flourish without the success of the local community because its customers and loan portfolios are geographically concentrated within the local markets the community bank serves.
-The risks of economic shocks, customer displacement and damaged collateral (risks the OCC characterizes in the context of climate change as "transition risks" and "physical risks") are not novel risks for community banks to manage, and each of these risks, if not properly managed, undoubtedly has the potential to impact a community bank.
+The risks of economic shocks, customer displacement and damaged collateral (risks the FDIC characterizes in the context of climate change as "transition risks" and "physical risks") are not novel risks for community banks to manage, and each of these risks, if not properly managed, undoubtedly has the potential to impact a community bank.
 But history has shown that because community banks are experts in managing their risk, community banks do not fail simply because climate-related financial risks exist.
-This fact is evidenced by the OCC's failure to publish any empirical data related to its draft principles to explain the agency's conclusion that climate-related financial risks are correlated with systemic risk and bank safety and soundness.
-While FDIC data shows 4,104 U.S. banks have failed since 1934, the draft principles do not refer to a single instance of bank failure due to a bank's improper management of "physical risks" and "transition risks" related to climate change.9
+This fact is evidenced by the FDIC's failure to publish any empirical data to explain the Acting Chairman's conclusion that "climate-related financial risks pose a clear and significant risk to the U.S. financial system, and if improperly assessed and managed, may pose a threat to safe and sound banking and financial stability."12 Importantly, although FDIC data shows 4,104 U.S. banks have failed since 1934, the FDIC principles do not describe a single instance of bank failure due to a bank's improper management of "physical risks" and "transition risks" related to climate change.13